purushotamrai/addtocalendar/README.md

 * Security Level: Use https to protect your users.

-* List of calenders to show in button list.
+* List of calendars to show in button list.

 TROUBLESHOOTING
 ---------------